biud436/MV-Resolutions/README.md

 ## MacOS and Linux

-it is not supported yet.
+They are not supported yet.

 # Dependencies